Quest Software acquires Erwin to advance its DataOps agenda

 Once organizations were required to govern data more consistently, Thompson said they also began attempting to manage data in a more holistic way.
 That shift gave rise to digital business transformation initiatives now being accelerated in the wake of the pandemic-driven economic downturn, he added.

-The degree to which any organization succeeds will depend on how well they manage data, Thompson contends, noting that everybody talks about becoming a software company, but most organizations today are really data companies that either create data or consume it.
+The degree to which any organization succeeds will depend on how well it manages data, Thompson contends, noting that everybody talks about becoming a software company, but most organizations today are really data companies that either create data or consume it.
 “They all live or die by it,” he said.

-Many organizations have already begun hiring data architects who in many cases report to chief data officers focused on making data as accessible to business users as possible, Thompson noted.
+Many organizations have already begun hiring data architects, who in many cases report to chief data officers focused on making data as accessible to business users as possible, Thompson noted.
 He said the days of organizations relying mainly on a database administrator (DBA) to manage often conflicting sets of data residing in multiple applications are now all but over.

 Of course, competition among vendors aiming to help organizations process data that might be the “new oil” is already fierce.
-Most enterprise IT organizations are eventually going to prefer a single set of DataOps tools to eliminate workflow friction and ultimately reduce costs.
+Most enterprise IT organizations are eventually going to look for a single set of DataOps tools to eliminate workflow friction and reduce costs.

 In the meantime, most enterprise IT organizations are clearly a long way from realizing their DataOps ambitions.
 In fact, isolated silos of data are still the norm in most enterprises.
 Quest Software now faces the challenge of ensuring it’s on the shortlist of vendors that enterprise IT leaders evaluate as DataOps best practices continue to evolve and mature.